hyrious/npm-mirror/README.md

 Despite of passing CLI arguments, it can also be configured with the environment variable `NPM_MIRROR_REGISTRY`.

-The CLI updates `.npmrc` and `package-lock-json` to use or not use the registry.
+The CLI updates `.npmrc` and `package-lock.json` to use or not use the registry.
 The trigger is whether `.npmrc` is configured to use that registry or there's at least one package using the registry in the lockfile.

 If the `.npmrc` has different registry configured, it throws an error.